kenMarquez/kenMarquez/README.md

 # Hi, I'm Ken Márquez 👋

-I'm passionate about contributing to open-source projects and have a keen interest in mobile and web development technologies.
+I'm passionate about contributing to open-source projects.
 Here's a glimpse into my contributions and the technologies I work with.

 ## My Open Source Contributions